 Abstract

-Plant derivatives such as Anthocyanin-rich Phytochemicals have been shown to positive effect on lipid profile.
-Therefore, the aim of this study was to systematically review and meta-analyze the effects of Aronia consumption on lipid profiles, blood pressure, and biomarkers of inflammation in Randomized Controlled Trials (RCTs).
-A systematic search was performed in PubMed/MEDLINE, Cochrane and SCOPUS and screening of relevant articles references up to December, 2018.
+Plant derivatives, such as anthocyanin-rich phytochemicals, have been reported to elicit a positive effect on lipid profile.
+Therefore, the aim of this study was to systematically review and meta-analyze the effects of Aronia consumption on lipid profiles, blood pressure, and biomarkers of inflammation in randomized controlled trials (RCTs).
+A systematic search was performed in PubMed/MEDLINE, Cochrane and SCOPUS and screening of relevant articles references up to December 2018.
 We performed this study according to the Preferred Items for Reporting of Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
 Seven studies were identified and analyzed in this meta-analysis.
-Our study found a significant increasing in HDL following Aronia consumption (WMD: 1.48mg/dl, 95% CI: 1.29, 1.68).
-There was no significant effect on systolic blood pressure and biomarkers of inflammation.
-Furthermore, subgroup analysis showed that CL (WMD: -7.18, 95% CI: -13.90, -0.46) and LDL (WMD: -5.84, 95% CI: -6.91, -4.77) decreased more significantly, in intervention with less than 10-week duration.
-Dose-response analysis demonstrated a significant reduction in TG levels by increasing dose of Aronia to 300mg/days.
+Our study found a significant increase in high-density lipoprotein (HDL) and diastolic blood pressure following Aronia consumption (Weighted mean differences (WMD): 1.48mg/dl, 95% CI: 1.29, 1.68) and (WMD: 2.55mmHg, 95% CI: 0.63, 4.47), respectively.
+There was no significant effect on systolic blood pressure and C-reactive protein (CRP), Tumor necrosis factor (TNF), and Interleukin-1 (IL-1).
+Furthermore, subgroup analysis showed that cholesterol (WMD: -7.18, 95% CI: -13.90, -0.46) and low-density lipoprotein (LDL) (WMD: -5.84, 95% CI: -6.91, -4.77) decreased more significantly in interventions less than 10-weeks in duration.
+Dose-response analysis demonstrated a significant reduction in triglyceride (TG) levels when dose of Aronia was increased to 300mg/days.
 In conclusion, the results demonstrated a significant increase in HDL and reduction in total cholesterol and LDL among patients supplementing with Aronia.

 Keywords: Aronia; chokeberry; blood pressure; Triglyceride; Cholesterol; CRP